Andresfgomez970/From-Altazimutal-Image-to-Ecuatorial-with-Three-Points/README.md

 ## Acknowledgments

-* Thanks to my team Juan Esteban Zuluaga, Luis Correa, Jose Alejandro Osorio, Alvaro Guerreo,and especially to Jorge Iván Zuluaga because for him this has been possible.
+* Thanks to my team Juan Esteban Zuluaga, Luis Correa, Jose Alejandro Osorio, Alvaro Guerreo, and especially to Jorge Iván Zuluaga because for him this has been possible.